agro23/drcryptoid/README.md

 * Type "bower install ngtweet" <-------------------------------------------------------------------------------------------------------------------------
 * Type "npm install dotenv-webpack --save-dev" to process environment variables (if you don't have Dotenv installed).
 * Type "npm install typescript -g" (unless you already have Typescript installed)
-* Type "npm install -g @angular/cli@1.6.5" (unless you already have Angular installed)
+* Type "npm install -g @angular/cli@1.6.5 --save" (unless you already have Angular installed)
   - If you're on a Mac and get an error: Type "brew upgrade node"
 * Type "npm install --save-dev angular-2-dropdown-multiselect" <-------------------------------- Not sure if this is contained in Core or not ---------------
 * Type "npm install angularfire2@4.0.0-rc.0 firebase@^3.6.6 --save" to add firebase if you don't have it.